 Once you are happy with the bot behaviour, you can deploy this bot to the production Forta network using the command:

 You may be prompted to select a specific bot if you have multiple.
 This command builds a Docker image for the bot and pushes it to a public repository.
 The image will then be registered in the Bot Registry smart contract.
 This step requires having MATIC tokens on Polygon mainnet (see here on how to acquire MATIC tokens).

 Subscribing to alerts

-After your bot is deployed, you can view the alerts it generates using Forta Explorer.
+After your bot is deployed, you can view the alerts it generates using Forta App.
 You can search by your bot's ID or a contract address.